Kalvari-class submarine (2015): 2024–25

 December 2024: On 30 December, the Indian Ministry of Defence signed two contracts with Mazagon Dock Limited (MDL) and Naval Group, France for upgrades related to the Kalvari-class submarines.
-The first contract, the one signed with MDL [worth ₹1990 crore], is for the construction and integration of AIP Plug into Batch 1 submarines, while the second contract signed with Naval Group [worth ₹877 crore] is for the integration of indigenous Electronic Heavy Weight Torpedo (EHWT) systems.
+The first contract, the one signed with MDL [worth ₹1990 crore], is for the construction and integration of AIP Plug into the submarines, while the second contract signed with Naval Group [worth ₹877 crore] is for the integration of indigenous Electronic Heavy Weight Torpedo (EHWT) systems.

-January–March 2025: The last of the Batch 1 submarines, INS Vagsheer, commissioned on 15 January.
-On 18 March, MDL announced the commencement of production plate cutting for AIP plugs under the contract signed earlier to retrofit air-independent propulsion modules into the Batch 1 submarines.
+January–March 2025: The final submarine, INS Vagsheer, commissioned on 15 January.
+On 18 March, MDL announced the commencement of production plate cutting for AIP plugs under the contract signed earlier to retrofit air-independent propulsion modules into the submarines.

 April 2025: Italy's Black Shark torpedo was reportedly the frontrunner for the 48 heavyweight torpedo tender.
 Meanwhile, Germany's ThyssenKrupp Marine Systems exited the tender and France's Naval Group offer was higher priced.
 The project is a revival of the Navy's 98 torpedo procurement in 2008–09, which was dropped in 2013 due to a corruption scandal.

 July 2025: Naval Group and Mazagon Dockyard signed a formal agreement on 23 July in order to support the integration of DRDO's AIP system, referred to as the indigenous energy system plugs.
 The agreement follows the contract signed with MDL on 30 December 2024 for the same purpose.
 Following the agreement, the submarines will undergo Jumboisation — which involves precision cutting of the hull, plug insertion and re-joining of the hull.
 Naval Group, as the Original Equipment Manufacturer (OEM), will provide technical oversight, proprietary materials as well as specialised training to MDL's engineers.
 The firm will also ensure seamless integration and safe and operational submarine following the procedure.

 August 2025: It was reported on 4 August that the DRDO-developed AIP plug was still not ready for integration onto the submarines.
 As a result, Kalvari's maiden maintenance refit, which is underway, will be completed without being retrofitted with the AIP system.
 The system is now expected to be ready before the scheduled maintenance refit of the second submarine, Khanderi, during mid-2026.
 The energy module is expected to be ready by December 2025.

+30 December 2025: The defence ministry signed a deal worth ₹1896 crore with WASS Submarine Systems for the purchase of 48 Black Shark heavyweight torpedoes which will be delivered between April 2028 and 2030.